 If a powertrain system component is repaired or the battery is disconnected, the vehicle may be reset to a "not ready" condition.
-Before taking the I/M check the vehicle's test. inspection/maintenance test readiness condition.
-Place the ignition switch in the ON position without starting the engine.
+Before taking the I/M check vehicle's test. the inspection/maintenance test readiness condition.
+Turn the ignition switch ON without starting the engine.
 If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds . the I/M test condition is "not ready".
-If the MIL does not blink after 20 seconds, the I/M test condition is "ready".
-Contact a NISSAN dealer to set the "ready condition" or to prepare the vehicle for testing.
+If the MIL does not blink after 20 seconds, the I/M test condition is "ready," If the MIL indicates the vehicle is in a "not ready" condition, drive the vehicle through the following pattern to set the vehicle to the ready condition.
+If you cannot or do not want to perform the driving pattern, a NISSAN dealer can conduct it for you.